Graylog2/documentation/pages/upgrade/graylog-2.3.rst

 In most cases, the only configuration setting that needs to be set explicitly is ``elasticsearch_hosts``.
 All other configuration settings should be tweaked only in case of errors.

-.. warn:: The automatic node discovery does not work if Elasticsearch requires authentication, e. g. when using Shield (X-Pack).
+.. warning:: The automatic node discovery does not work if Elasticsearch requires authentication, e. g. when using Shield (X-Pack).

 .. caution:: Graylog does not react to externally triggered index changes (creating/closing/reopening/deleting an index) anymore.
 All of these actions need to be performed through the Graylog REST API in order to retain index consistency.